SI - Threaded Inserts for Plastic

 Threaded inserts are precision machined metal components with engineered external features that secure them into Plastic.

-SI® brand inserts employ press-in, molded-in, or heat/ultrasonic installation methods to provide strong, reusable, permanent threads in plastic.
+SI® brand inserts employ press-in, moulded-in, or heat/ultrasonic installation methods to provide strong, reusable, permanent threads in plastic.

 Key Insert Features